ngokhoa1202/cs-note/site-reability-engineering/container/docker/docker-volume/Docker storage.md

 - Managed by [Docker volume commands](Docker%20volume%20commands.md)
 - Highly recommended.
 ## Bind mounts
-- Stored <mark style="background: #e4e62d;">anywhere</mark> on the host filesystem, even important directories (e.g: `/usr/bin`).
+- Allows to mount any file on the host filesystem, even important directories (e.g: `/usr/bin`).
-- Non-Docker processes or a Docker container can modify this part of filsystem anytime.
+- Non-Docker processes or a Docker container can modify this part of filesystem anytime.
 - Cannot be used in Dockerfile.
 Only in `docker container run`.
 - Maps a host directory to a container directory.
 ## tmpfs
+- Stands for temporary filesystem.
 - Stored <mark style="background: #e4e62d;">only  on</mark> the host's <mark style="background: #e4e62d;">memory</mark> and never written the host's filesystem.
 ---
 # References